Exide/breakout/README.md

 # breakout
-As an exercise in learning PyGame I made a very simple version of Breakout.
+An exercise in learning Pygame.

 ## Pre-requisites: